carp-lang/Carp/INSTALL.md

 Replace <ARCHITECTURE> with the name of the architecture you built libffi for.

+Note: 'rlwrap' is not strictly needed but makes the REPL experience much nicer, modify the '/bin/carp' script if you don't want to use it.

+## Mac OS X
 If 'libffi' is installed with Brew, you can find the libraries at "/usr/local/Cellar/libffi/3.0.13/lib/" and the include files at "/usr/local/opt/libffi/lib/libffi-3.0.13/include".

-Note: 'rlwrap' is not strictly needed but makes the REPL experience much nicer, modify the '/bin/carp' script if you don't want to use it.
+## Linux
+On Linux Clang must be installed (GCC support will be added later).

+## Windows